-- All lapidary specimens should be labeled with the following information: - Specimen name - Place of origin (country, state, or county; county required for Kansas specimens) - Purchased or self-collected - Date lapidary treatment began - Date lapidary treatment completed (treatment completed after the State Fair is considered a new year specimen).
+All lapidary specimens should be labeled with the following information:

+- Specimen name

+- Place of origin (country, state, or county; county required for Kansas specimens)

+- Purchased or self-collected

+- Date lapidary treatment began

+- Date lapidary treatment completed (treatment completed after the State Fair is considered a new year specimen).

-- 10. Lapidary.
+- 11. Lapidary.
 Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
 These do not have to be an example of "before and after" nor do they have to be self-collected.
-Locales must be identified. - 11.
+Locales must be identified. - 12.
 Lapidary.
 Display before-and-after examples of at least 3 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 There is no requirement that the 4-H'er collect any of these.
 Locales must be identified.
-Lapidary work should be done during the current 4-H year. - 12.
+Lapidary work should be done during the current 4-H year. - 13.
 Lapidary.
 Display before-and-after examples of at least 6 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 At least two varieties should be collected from the native site by the 4-H'er, at least one of which comes from Kansas.
 Locales must be identified.
-Lapidary work on at least three varieties should be done during the current 4-H year. - 13.
+Lapidary work on at least three varieties should be done during the current 4-H year. - 14.
 Lapidary.
 Display before-and-after examples of at least 9 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 At least three varieties should be collected from the native site by the 4-H'er, at least two of which come from Kansas.
 Locales must be identified.
-Lapidary work on at least three varieties should be done during the current 4-H year. - 14.
-Lapidary.
-Exhibit at least 6 specimens that have not previously been exhibited, which have received lapidary treatment.
-Lapidary treatment may consist of polishing, and end, face, or flat lapping.
-Specimens must represent at least 3 different varieties and include at least three cabochons of any size or shape, only one of which may be free-formed.
-A cabochon is a style of cutting in which the top of the stone forms a domed or curved convex surface.
-Three of the specimens must be mounted into jewelry findings.
+Lapidary work on at least three varieties should be done during the current this duplication represents different geological formations.
+Specimen label must show this distinction (Fort Hays limestone, not just limestone;